consensus-shipyard/ipc/spec/subnets-lifecycle.md

 The lifecycle of a subnet begins when it’s deployed and ends when the subnet is closed.

-Before a subnet is created, one must specify the validator power allocation mode, which is called the `PermissionMode`.
+Before a subnet is created, the subnet creator must specify the validator power allocation mode, which is called the `PermissionMode`.
 There are three kinds of permission mode at the moment:

 - `Collateral`: This means the power of the validator comes from the collateral staked.
 New validators can `join` the subnet, also `stake` more collateral, `unstake` collateral and finally `leave` the subnet
 - `Federated`: The power of the validator is set by the owner of the subnet